Übersetzungstabelle aller englischer Strickbegriffe

 Time to read 4 min

-"My tip: start with a simple pattern, preferably for beginners, to familiarize yourself with the basic English knitting terms."
+"My tip: start with a simple pattern, preferably one for beginners, to familiarize yourself with the basic English knitting terms."

 Rabea